Alpakka31/wiktionary-search-app/README.md

 #### Platform Support

-* Windows 10+ (tested on 11, but should work on 10 too)
+* Windows 10+ (tested on 11, but it should work on 10 too)

-For now only Windows is supported.
-Linux and macOS may work, but I haven't tested so I can't say for sure.
+* macOS 14+ (tested on Sequoia, but it should work on Sonoma too)
+* Linux (tested on Fedora Linux 41, but it should work on every other distro too)